 • Increased fatigue and other symptoms of pathology.

-• Give up bad habits(smoking, alcoholism, drug addiction).
+• Refuse bad habits(smoking, alcoholism, drug addiction).

-• Timely treatment of any disease.
+• Timely treatment of any diseases.

-• Avoid infectious diseases...
+• Avoid infectious diseases.
 Rubella is especially dangerous, as it provokes LLC and other congenital defects.

 • Avoid contact with ionizing radiation, for example, X-ray machines, fluorographs.